Henry Dunlop: Lansdowne and Lansdowne Road

-Dunlop founded the Irish Champion Athletic Club in 1871.

-After an initial meeting at Trinity College, the Provost of the College banned any further meeting on campus.
+After an initial meeting of the Royal Irish Athletic Club at Trinity College, the Provost of the College banned any further meeting on campus.
 Dunlop had to find a new home for his sporting endeavours.
 Writing in 1921, Dunlop stated: "I was therefore forced to look for another plot, and after careful consideration chose the present Lansdowne Road one.
 In conjunction with the late Edward Dillon (my trainer), I took a 69 year lease from the Pembroke Estate, paying a ground rent of £60 per annum, of part only of the premises stretching from the railway to about 60 yards from the Dodder.
-I laid down a cinder running path of a quarter-mile, laid down the present Lansdowne Tennis Club ground with my own theodolite, started a Lansdowne archery club, a Lansdowne cricket club, and last, but not least, the Lansdowne Rugby Football Club - colours red, black and yellow.
-On the tennis club grounds the first tennis championship was held long before Fitzwilliam meetings."
+I laid down a cinder running path of a quarter-mile, laid down the present Lansdowne Tennis Club ground with my own theodolite."

-Dunlop founded Lansdowne Football Club in 1872 and that club has played rugby union ever since at the grounds, being one of the most prominent and successful rugby clubs in Leinster and Ireland.
-Wanderers Football Club, founded in 1869, joined Lansdowne at the grounds later.
-The two clubs were tenants since that time, and also use the new Aviva Stadium.

 Some 300 cartloads of soil from a trench beneath the railway were used to raise the ground, allowing Dunlop to utilise his engineering expertise to create a pitch envied around Ireland.

-Rugby gradually became the main use of the grounds: the first representative rugby match was an inter provincial fixture between Leinster and Ulster in December 1876, and on 11 March 1878, Lansdowne Road hosted its first international rugby fixture, against England, making it the world's oldest rugby union Test venue.
-Dunlop charged the IRFU £5 and half of any profits over £50 after expenses.
-The first victory Ireland had at the ground took place on 5 February 1887, against England.
-Around this time, the treasurer of the IRFU, Harry Sheppard, acquired the lease from Dunlop and when Sheppard died in 1906, the union paid his estate £200 for the lease.
+His lasting contribution to Irish sport was his founding of Lansdowne Football Club Lansdowne Football Club in 1872 and the creation of the Lansdowne Road ground, the home of Irish rugby.

+Until its redevelopment as the Aviva Stadium in 2006–10, Lansdowne Road was regarded as the oldest international rugby ground in continuous use in the world, the first rugby international (Ireland hosting England) to be played there having occurred on 11 March 1878.
+The redeveloped stadium, opened in May 2010, includes a suite named in Dunlop's honour.
+Lansdowne Football Club has played rugby union ever since at the grounds, being one of the most prominent and successful rugby clubs in Leinster and Ireland.